hzhou3ga/MENDELSEEK/readme.md

-It will take some time  to finish. the output will be in directores "rand1" to "rand10" check the output against
+It will take some time  to finish. the output will be in directores "rand1" to "rand10"

+get all predictions:
+./scan_all_xgb_kn.job

+check the output against

 all_xgb_0.txt

+Note taht one can not reproduce the exact number of each gene's raw score, because there is rand number generation involved.
+But, the correlation between different run should > 0.99

 For unpaired t-test analysis:
 ./scan_tv.job